antu99g/Habit_tracker/README.md

 ## Usage

-- Track all you habits at once
+- Track all your habits at once
+- Check activity of any habit for last 7 days
 - Edit status of a habit
 ## Screenshots